Gamble & Hill Prize Winner 2016

 Thanks to everyone who submitted entries for the Gamble & Hill Prize.

 The overall winner was Rosie Kat - you can view her film below.

-The judging panel will be looking for originality, personality and personal engagement with the topic.
-The quality of the film is less important than the content.
+The judging panel were looking for originality, personality and personal engagement with the topic.

 Winners of the 2015 Gamble and Hill Prize